Save to My DOJO

 Generation 1 (VHD) vs. Generation 2 (VHDX)

 I’ve seen some people use the Generation 1 and Generation 2 labels with VHD and VHDX.
 They’re correct in the abstract sense, but the capitalization is wrong because these are not formal labels.
-I encourage you not to use these terms at all, because they easily become confused with Generation 1 and Generation 2 Hyper-V virtual machines.
+I encourage you not to use these terms at all because they easily become confused with Generation 1 and Generation 2 Hyper-V virtual machines.
 A Generation 1 virtual machine can use both VHD and VHDX as long as the management operating system can use both.
-A Generation 2 virtual machine can only utilize VHDX.
+A Generation 2 virtual machine can only utilize VHDX (except in Azure where a Generation 2 VM use VHD files).

 VHDX Block Sizes